Research Visa Sponsorship Jobs in Utah

 Which visa types are most common for research roles in Utah?

-The H-1B is the most common visa for research roles requiring a bachelor's degree or higher in a specialty field.
+The H-1B visa is the most common visa for research roles requiring a bachelor's degree or higher in a specialty field.
 University and nonprofit research institution employers often qualify as cap-exempt, meaning their H-1B petitions are not subject to the annual lottery.
-The O-1A is an option for researchers with extraordinary ability, while J-1 exchange visitor status is frequently used for postdoctoral researchers.
+The O-1A is an option for researchers with extraordinary ability, while J-1 visa exchange visitor status is frequently used for postdoctoral researchers.

 Which cities in Utah have the most research sponsorship jobs?